nhatanhit/nhatanhit.github.io/_posts/2019-07-16-golang-concurrency.md

 	fmt.Println(<-ch)
 }
 ```

 ## Empty Buffered Channel

-{: .box-note}
-**Note:**  Communication on an unbuffered channel does not proceed until both a sending and receiving goroutine are ready for channel operations
+In below example, as ch is unbuffered channel, when executing sending data to channel, there is no receiver ready for receiving data from channel ch.
+So deadlock happens

 ```go
 package main